google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

        count, and this count is higher than those of the other categories.
    -   The mode is only defined for categorical variables.

-When handling different types of data, different measures of center can tell you more useful information than others can.
+When handling different types of data, some measures of center can tell you more useful information than others can.
 Whenever you have a categorical variable, the mode is your only choice for a measure of center.
 However, with quantitative variables, either the mean or median can be used to describe the “best guess”.
 You can begin building intuition about which of the three measures of center is most appropriate through some examples:

 .. mchoice:: new_student_birth_country